plastikfan/XLDPlusPlus/README.md

 Use the *-copyFiles* argument

 - Denotes which other files to copy over from the source tree to the destination expressed as a csv of file suffixes.
 The copied files will not include any files whose suffix match either $from or $to, in order to avoid the potential for name clashes.
 This is really meant for auxiliary files like cover art jpg images and text files, or any other such meta data.
 The default is "*" meaning that all files are copied over subject to the caveats just mentioned.
+(To disable the copying of any other files to the destination, use *-copyFiles=""*)

 Eg: to copy over just text files (\*.txt) and jpeg images (\*.jp\*g), specify: -copyFiles "\*.txt,\*.jp\*g"